6 Effective Ways To Stop a Dog From Digging Holes

 • Border Collies: Border Collies are known for excavating some pretty impressive holes.
 Dr. Caos says this is likely due to their high energy levels, which can cause them to go digging when they’re bored or have excess energy.

-• Australian Shepherd: A member of the herding group, this breed also has a lot of energy and may go digging if it's not receiving proper physical and mental stimulation.
+• Australian Shepherd: A member of the herding group, this breed also has a lot of energy and may go digging if they are not receiving proper physical and mental stimulation.

 It's important to note that while these breeds may have a higher tendency to dig, individual dogs within any breed can vary in their behavior and preferences.
 “Proper training, socialization, and providing outlets for mental and physical exercise can help manage and redirect their digging instincts effectively,” Dr. Caos says.

 Hopefully all the above information has given you a better understanding of why your pooch loves to dig, and what steps you can take to stop them from digging.
 If you’ve run out of options, consider enlisting your pup in some training classes with a dog trainer who can help tackle the issue once and for all.
-You might even be able to get your pup to stop burying their dog bones—why do they do that, anyway?
+You might even be able to get your pup to stop burying their dog bones.

-Expert input for this story provided by: Amanda Farrah, a dog trainer and behaviorist for Best Friends Animal Society based in Montrose, Calif; Dr. Amber Karwacki, DVM, a veterinarian with Heart + Paw in Philadelphia, Penn; Dr. Alejandro Caos, DVM, a veterinarian with The Vets in Miami, Fla.
+Expert input for this story provided by Amanda Farrah, dog trainer and behaviorist for Best Friends Animal Society based in Montrose, California; Amber Karwacki, DVM, veterinarian with Heart + Paw in Philadelphia, Pennsylvania; Alejandro Caos, DVM, veterinarian with The Vets in Miami, Florida.

 Share: